Looking to assemble a good web development team? Here are all the things you should look out for when hiring a web development company.

 - Thoroughly test across all popular browsers and devices.

 Good web designers

-A web designer is different to a web developer.
-Designers are in charge of designing websites rather than building them.
+A web designer is different from a web developer.
+Designers are in charge of designing websites, rather than building them.

 A good web designer should:

 - Understand your project’s visual brief: